stonemjs/docs/src/docs/react/fetching.md

 This ensures the user is fetched once and hydrated properly on the client without re-calling the service.

-For more informations about the snapshotting data, refer to the [Snapshot](./snapshot) documentation.
+For more informations about the snapshotting data, refer to the [Snapshot](./snapshot) section.

 ## Fetching data inside components